Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Jamal Murray included, will play at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Jamal Murray included, will play at 8:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.

-In this piece we'll break down Murray's stats and trends, helping you with your prop bets.
+In this piece we'll examine Murray's stats and trends, helping you make good selections on prop bets.

 Jamal Murray Prop Bets vs. the Heat